 • Georges Braque’s early Fauvist coastal scenes, although rare, now command between $1.5 and $3.5 million, depending on medium and provenance.

 These sales are not outliers.
-They represent a market-wide revaluation of early modern art as a serious long-term asset class—validated by institutional acquisitions and curatorial exhibitions.
+They reflect a market-wide revaluation of early modern art as a serious long-term asset class, one validated by institutional acquisitions, curatorial exhibitions, and the growing sophistication of private collectors who treat art the way they treat any other high-conviction investment.

-Major museums such as the Musée d’Orsay, Tate Modern, Barnes Foundation, and MoMA have consistently built their Fauvism collections, boosting visibility and pricing across the secondary market.
-The inclusion of these works in long-term exhibitions and catalogues raisonnés significantly enhances liquidity and collector confidence.
+Major museums including the Musée d’Orsay, Tate Modern, Barnes Foundation, and MoMA have consistently built their Fauvism collections, boosting visibility and pricing across the secondary market.
+The inclusion of these works in long-term exhibitions and catalogues raisonnés significantly boosts liquidity and collector confidence.
+According to The Art Newspaper’s annual market analysis, museum-validated works from early modernist movements have outpaced broader art market benchmarks over the past decade.

 Fauvism vs. Traditional Asset Classes